rushda-k/ecommerce-intelligence-project/README.md

 Business Insights & Recommendations
 🚀 Business Recommendations

-Based on the analysis, businesses could:
+Based on the analysis:

+1. Improve Operations in Low-Performing States

-Prioritize operational improvements in low-performing states Investigate logistics and delivery bottlenecks.
+Investigate logistics and delivery bottlenecks in states with weaker delivery performance.

-Monitor late deliveries
+2. Monitor Late Deliveries

 Reduce the gap between estimated and actual delivery dates.

-Improve seller performance monitoring
+3. Improve Seller Performance Monitoring

 Identify sellers or regions with consistently lower on-time performance.

-Focus on customer experience
+4. Focus on Customer Experience

 Faster and more reliable delivery can contribute to better customer satisfaction.

-Use product-level insights
+5. Use Product-Level Insights

 Prioritize high-performing categories while investigating weaker categories.

 📁 Dataset

 The project uses the Brazilian E-Commerce Public Dataset by Olist, containing information about orders, customers, products, sellers, payments, reviews, and geolocation.

-👩‍💻 Project Skills Demonstrated
+👩‍💻 Skills Demonstrated

 This project demonstrates practical experience with: